CNAG-Biomedical-Informatics/convert-pheno/README.md

        -svs|self-validate-schema      Perform a self-validation of the JSON schema that defines mapping -sep|separator                 Delimiter character for CSV files
        -sql2csv                       Print SQL TABLES (with -iomop)
-       -max-lines-sql                 Maxium number of lines read from SQL dump [500] -t|test                        Does not print time-changing-events (useful for file-based cmp) -u|username                    Set the username
+       -t|test                        Does not print time-changing-events (useful for file-based cmp) -u|username                    Set the username
        -verbose                       Verbosity on